jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/Emb_Space_theory.md

 <a name='regularities'></a>
 ### Word Regularities

 Word embeddings generate representation spaces which encode certain semantics.
-The most basic of those semantics (as illustrated before) can be explored through distance measures; words with similar vectors (e.g., according to Euclidean measure) correpond to words with similar semantics.
+The most basic of those semantics (as illustrated before) can be explored through distance measures; words with similar vectors (e.g., according to Euclidean measure) correspond to words with similar semantics.
 However, vector arithmetics can also be used to find offsets (i.e., vector differences) which correspond to semantic regularities.

 <div style="text-align:center">
     <img src="/images/reg_capitals.png" width="500">